withriley/slackbot-cloud-function/README.md

 ![auto-release](https://github.com/withriley/slackbot-cloud-function/actions/workflows/release.yml/badge.svg)
 ![bandit python security](https://github.com/withriley/slackbot-cloud-function/actions/workflows/bandit.yml/badge.svg)

+## Slackbot Usage Instructions

+1. Consume the module in your Terraform using the syntax in the [`/examples`](examples/README.md) folder.
+Or see `Examples` section below!
+2. You will need to provide your Python function that will act as the Worker instance to perform the commands that you want.
+An example of what this looks like can be found in [`/examples`](examples/worker_function_example)
+3. You will need to generate a new [Slack App](https://api.slack.com/apps/) and get the 'Signing Secret' from the main page - this will need to be used for the `var.slack_secret` variable.
+4. Once the Cloud Function has been spun up you can use the ouput `"function_url"` to get the `http` link for use in creating a new `/slash` command.
+This can be created in the `Slash Commands` section of your new Slack App.
+5. Once the command is created and the Slack App installed into your Slack org you can begin using it!

 ## Template Usage Instructions :sparkles:

 1. Ensure you create your Terraform Module in the root of this directory